JanOS92/AuRA_AAL/aura/README.md

 *AuRA: Principles and Practice in Review, Ronald C. Arkin and Tucker Balch, College of Computing Georgia Institute of Technology Atlanta, Georgia 30332*

+The overall application of the described implementation is called *AMiRo Assembly Line* or in short *AAL*.
+The *AMiRo* shall act as a transporation vehicle on a robotic assembly line.
+The assembly line depict a route network like this one shown in the picture or videos below.

+..picture..

 ## How To
 ### Setup
-Please have a look at the project README.
+Please have a look at the project README.md.

 ### Build
 #### Gazebo